 The registration of the data subject with the voluntary provision of personal data is intended to enable the controller to offer the person concerned contents or services that may only be offered to registered users due to the nature of the matter in question.
 Furthermore, we use the data collected over the Partner portal for marketing engagement, in particular for telephone contact and advertising by post and e-mail.
 Registered persons are free to change the personal data specified during the registration at any time, or to have them completely deleted from the data stock of the controller.

 The controller shall at any time provide information on the request to each data subject as to what personal data are stored about the data subject.
 In addition, the data controller shall rectify or erase personal data on the request or at indication of the data subject, insofar as there are no statutory storage obligations.
 A data protection officer particularly designated in this data protection declaration and the entirety of the employees of the controller are available to the data subject in this respect as contact persons.

-Name and Address of the Data Protection Officer:
+Name and address of the Data Protection Officer:

-c/o Xpertdoc bvba
+c/o Xpertdoc Technologies Inc.

 Each data subject may at any time contact our data protection officer directly with all questions and suggestions regarding data protection.

 5. Routine Erasure or Restriction of Processing of Personal Data

 The controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of the storage or as far as this is granted by the legislator or by other legislators in laws or regulations, to which the controller is subject to.